pietrygamat/logiops/Configuration.md

 `:` and `=` are used for defining variables and are interchangeable. (e.g. `name: "foo";` is the same as `name = "foo";`)

-# Blacklisting Devices
+# Ignoring Devices
-Devices can be blacklisted from being used in logid.
-To blacklist a device, create a field called `blacklist` as an array of the PIDs of the devices you want to blacklist.
+Devices can be ignored from being detected and used in logid.
+To ignore a device, create a field called `ignore` as an array of the PIDs of the devices you want to ignore.

-e.g. `blacklist: [0x00a7]`
+e.g. `ignore: [0x00a7]`

-**Workaround Note:** To prevent logid from crashing with a Logitech G PRO headset, PID 0x00a7 must be blacklisted.
-This isssue will be fixed in a later update.

 # Defining Devices
 Devices are defined in an array field called `devices`.
 This array consists of objects that define a device.